 This location is similar to Quantoxhead.
 Kilve is another location for collecting ammonites and reptile remains.
 However, vertebras are as common here as ammonites.
 It is also set in tranquil surroundings and is ideal for all the family to enjoy.

 ♦ Kilve is just found after Quantoxhead.
 Follow the A39 to Kilve and find Sea Lane.
 Follow this down to the beach, where parking is available at the end of the road.

-♦ From here, walk East.
-As a note, as you leave the car park, there are two routes, one which passes the toliets on the left and a lane to the right.
-The lane to the right is much quicker and leads directly onto the beach, the left path is much longer.
+♦ From here, walk east.
+Note that, as you leave the car park, there are two routes, one which passes the toilets on the left and the other is a lane to the right.
+The lane to the right is much quicker and leads directly onto the beach.
+The left path is much longer.

 ♦ Ref: 51.19359°N, 3.22495°W